Disclaimer and Evidentiary Explainer of Statements About Dating - App Risk and Harm

 Purpose

-Mentor Research Institute (MRI) publications describe psychological, interpersonal, sexual, financial, and medical harms associated with traditional dating applications.
-These statements should not be interpreted to mean that every dating application causes harm in every case, that every user is harmed, or that dating-app use is the sole cause of depression, anxiety, loneliness, body-image disturbance, sexual victimization, fraud, or other adverse outcomes.
+Mentor Research Institute (MRI) publications discuss psychological, interpersonal, sexual, financial, and medical harms associated with conventional dating applications.
+These statements should not be interpreted to mean that every dating application causes harm in every case, that all users are harmed, or that dating-app use is a sole cause of depression, anxiety, loneliness, body-image disturbance, sexual victimization, fraud, or other adverse outcomes.

-The more precise assertion is that traditional dating applications create or intensify foreseeable hazards.
-When platforms do not employ safeguards proportionate to those hazards, the probability or severity of harm may increase for some users.
+A more precise assertion is that conventional dating applications create or intensify foreseeable hazards.
+When platforms do not have safeguards proportionate to those hazards, the probability or severity of harm may increase for some users.

-The declarative statements which follow are based on premise that data apps have significant impact of thought processes, emotions and behavior consequence.
+The following declarative statements are based on the premise that dating apps have significant impact on users’ thought processes, emotions and behaviors.
 The declarative statements can be used to propose an argument.
-The declarative evidence and facts are sufficiently reliable that valid conclusion can be formed.
-The validity of the conclusions can be face validity, content validity, concurrent validity, construct validity, predictive validity, convergent and divergent validity.
+The declarative evidence and facts are sufficiently reliable that valid conclusions can be formed.
+The validity of the conclusions include face validity, content validity, concurrent validity, construct validity, predictive validity, convergent and divergent validity.

 Research and Science